 Mr. Evans, an educator and consultant, has taught thousands of builders how to better manage their businesses.
 The Evans' endowed gift, along with the generous contributions of many of Mr. Evans' friends, colleagues and former students, created the scholarship fund to assist in addressing the pressing need for educating and training construction managers in the residential building industry.

 The scholarship fund encourages individuals to further their education and training in housing industry related programs.
 Three PWB/NHE scholarships are currently available to qualified applicants.

 The National Housing Endowment/EOC Student Scholarship (formerly the Bill Carr Scholarship) is awarded to children of Executive Officers in pursuit of a college degree.
 Funding is through Executive Officer contributions and interest accrued by the Endowment.
 The scholarship program is managed by the National Housing Endowment/EOC Student Scholarship Subcommittee.
-To date, more than 200 students have received funds totaling more than $245,000.
+To date, more than 250 students have received funds totaling more than $330,000.
 The online application for the 2023/2024 school year will be available here in mid-February.

 Pulte Group established the Pulte Group/National Housing Endowment Build Your Future Scholarship in 1999.
 These scholarships provide tuition assistance to undergraduate students pursuing careers in the building industry.